-For the purposes of this evaluation, buried contamination is defined as sediment having PCB concentrations greater than the RAL (12 milligrams per kilogram [mg/kg] organic carbon [OC]) that is buried beneath 60 centimeters (cm; 2 feet) or more of sediment with concentrations less than RALs in subtidal areas or that is buried beneath 45 cm (1.5 feet) or more of sediment with concentrations less than RALs in intertidal areas.
-The evaluation presented in this section assesses whether buried contamination is likely to migrate to the surface, resulting in exceedances of the RAL within the surface sediment (0 to 10 cm).
-This evaluation does not assess the physical processes that may result in exposure of the buried contamination (e.g., scour).
-A number of factors can affect the transport of contaminants within subsurface and surface sediment and influence the resulting concentrations over time in the surface sediment (i.e., top 10 cm).
+For the purposes of this evaluation, buried contamination is defined as sediment having contaminant of concern (COC) concentrations greater than the surface RAL that is buried beneath 60 centimeters (cm; 2 feet) or more of sediment with concentrations less than RALs in subtidal areas or that is buried beneath 45 cm (1.5 feet) or more of sediment with concentrations less than surface RALs in intertidal areas.
+Areas and COCs meeting this definition of buried contamination in the upper reach are limited to PCBs, with the lone exception of arsenic in RAA 18, which was deferred (see Section 6.1.3 of the BODR) and not included in the upper reach design.
+Therefore, this buried contamination evaluation focused on PCBs.
+The evaluation presented in this section assesses whether buried contamination is likely to migrate to the surface, resulting in exceedances of the RAL (a total PCB concentration of 12 milligrams per kilogram [mg/kg] organic carbon [OC]) within the surface sediment (0 to 10 cm).
+This evaluation did not assess physical processes that may result in exposure of the buried contamination (e.g., scour).2 A number of factors can affect the transport of contaminants within subsurface and surface sediment and influence the resulting concentrations over time in the surface sediment (i.e., top 10 cm).
 Two key factors that affect the potential for buried contamination to recontaminate surface sediment over the long term due to chemical migration through the sediments are as follows: